 Abura Soba (油そば), meaning oil noodles in Japanese, is a type of ramen popular in Japan.

-Unlike ordinary ramen noodle soup, Abura Soba is a dish with no broth consisting of wheat flour noodles with sesame oil and some seasoning liquid placed on the bottom of the bowl.
+Unlike ordinary ramen, Abura Soba is broth-less.
+It consists of wheat noodles and the seasoning oil placed on the bottom of the bowl.

-In countries outside of Japan, it may be difficult to find ramen restaurants offering Abura Soba noodles, but actually, just with a package of instant ramen, you can easily make the Japanese noodle at home.
+In countries outside of Japan, it may be hard to find restaurants offering Abura Soba.
+But just with a package of instant ramen, you can easily make it at home.

-Since this time I actually made a bowl of Abura Soba from a bag of instant ramen, today let me share how I cooked it.
+Since I made a bowl of Abura Soba from a bag of instant ramen today, let me share how I cooked it this time.

-Now, here is the cooking method with photos.
+Now, let’s look at the cooking process with photos.

-The above is a basic making method of Abura Soba noodles, so of course, you can adjust the amount of each seasoning to your preference and you can eat the noodle with some Rayu chili oil.
+Of course, you can adjust the amount of each seasoning to your preference, and some Rayu chili oil is also good.